 Vine: The BitBlaze Static Analysis Component

-In order to reason about assembly (an in particular, x86 assembly),
+In order to reason about assembly (and in particular, x86 assembly),

 it is necessary to accurately model the effects of each